-Lois has extensive experience in HE curriculum design, innovation and review and institutional review, as well as issues and leadership in quality assurance and enhancement and academic management.
+Lois has extensive experience in Higher Education curriculum design, innovation and review and institutional review, as well as issues and leadership in quality assurance and enhancement and academic management.

 She was RNCM’s institutional lead in the Higher Education Academy Degree Standards Project (External Examining) and is a Senior Fellow of the Higher Education Academy.
 She is also a role model on the Leadership Foundation for Higher Education Aurora courses.

 Previously, she has been Visiting Professor at the Katholiecke Universiteit, Leuven.